Ranamostafatarek/Hospital-Ontology/README.md

 # HOSPITAL ONTOLOGY PROJECT

-1. Problem Statement:
+# 1. Problem Statement:

 We are representing a case study of a “Hospital System” by means of Ontologies and Semantic Web.
 The hospital system includes Doctors, Nurses, Patients, a Pharmacy, Receptionists, Medicines, and Wards.
 The project will be implemented in “Owl” through Protégé and it will be illustrated in details through an RDF diagram, a detailed RDF description, entities cardinality constraints, and finally, we will show several examples for info that are extracted using SPARQL queries.

-2. RDF Graph:

-3. Detailed RDF Description:
+# 2. Detailed RDF Description:

 Classes:
 Person